A Littelmann path model for crystals of Generalized Kac-Moody algebras revisited: Introduction

 More recently Borcherds \cite{B1} showed that the Kac-Moody theory extends with equally beautiful results when imaginary simple roots are permitted.
 In particular the Bernstein-Gelfand-Gelfand method gives a character formula, somewhat more complicated than the Weyl-Kac formula for unitarizable highest weight modules.

-In 1986, Drinfeld and Jimbo independently introduced quantized enveloping algebras involving a parameter q.
-A little later Kashiwara \cite{K1} considered a $q\rightarrow 0$ limit of these algebras and the integrable modules over them.
-Interpreting $q$ as the temperature, these modules were deemed to ``crystallize''into a simpler form.
-In particular an integrable highest weight module gives rise to a normal highest weight crystal (which can be viewed as a rather special graph).
+In 1986, Drinfeld and Jimbo independently introduced quantized enveloping algebras involving a parameter $q$.
+A little later, Lusztig \cite{L} and Kashiwara \cite{K1} considered a $q\rightarrow 0$ limit of these algebras and the integrable modules over them.
+In the Kashiwara theory $q$ was interpreted as the temperature and the modules were deemed to ``crystallize'' into a simpler form.
+Kashiwara, drawing in part an observation of Date, Jimbo and Miwa \cite[Introduction]{K1}, required that the tensor product be without sums or coefficients different from $0$ or $1$, leading to a tight combinatorial structure.
+Naturally an integrable highest weight module gives rise to a normal highest weight crystal (which can be viewed as a rather special graph).
 Since much structure is lost in the process the latter are not uniquely defined by their highest weights.
 However using the tensor structure, one obtains a unique closed (under tensor product) family of normal highest weight crystals.
 More recently Jeong, Kang and Kashiwara \cite{JKK} have extended this theory to include simple imaginary roots (as in Borcherds) but still with the assumption that the Cartan matrix is symmetrizable (which is needed for quantization).

 Shortly after Kashiwara introduced crystals, Littelmann \cite{L1, L2} found a purely combinatorial path model for them based on the Cartan matrix which was no longer required to be symmetrizable.
 He constructed a closed family of normal highest weight crystals and computed their characters.
 This was based on Lakshmibai-Seshadri paths, themselves described by Bruhat sequences in the Weyl group together with an intregrality condition.